ajith1234/CTEC3905-Website/README.md

 One example of this was the Gallery tile, which was replaced to the Quote tile.
 I realised that the whole page could be a gallery of fresh images rather than one tile.
 To accomplish this I made the background random on every page load thanks to https://source.unsplash.com

+The site is also responsive!
+I made sure to plan ahead before coding of what the site would look like on mobile.
+I have added two breakpoints using css media queries

 # Resources

 background images: https://source.unsplash.com